The box jumped.

 The box jumped again.
 Dammit, box, I was almost there.

 “Mexican jumping beans!”
 I announced because I watch too many cartoons.

 And then I fell.

 I managed to grab the porch railing to prevent breaking my ass on the ice, but this was not ideal because Kyle was a good kid.
 He was halfway across the cul-de-sac before I had the chance to right myself.

 “I’m okay!”
 I called, hanging off the banister with one bemittened hand and holding up the other in the international sign for stop right there, buster.
 “I’m good!
 I’m all right!”
 My boot heels squeaked on the ice as I fought for footing.

 Kyle stopped, but he looked fairly alarmed, and that meant it was time to go.
 Arm aching, face red, I grabbed the box and threw myself inside.

-Two things occurred here that shouldn’t have: one, the door unlocked and opened all by itself though I hadn’t even touched it, and two, I realized the box was hot.
+Two things occurred here that shouldn’t have: one, the door unlocked and opened all by itself, though I hadn’t even touched it.
+Two, I realized the box was hot.
 Really hot.
 I dropped it.